Kuchenmampfer/random_writeups/turney.md

 I personally would prefer a team turnament if we get enough participants.
 Around 8 Teams is where it starts to get nice I guess.
 At least that is the size of the GBBL and I quite enjoyed it.
+However, maybe having the first turnament as single player is a good idea since that is not as big and we would have the chance to see how many players are interested, how the organisation can be optimized etc.

 ## Modes